Professional CPD audit

 Receive CPD priorities

-Results show overall evidence alignment, domain-level scores and recommended CPD areas.
-Useful, not smug.
-A merciful distinction.
+Results show overall evidence alignment, domain-level scores and recommended CPD areas, with clear interpretation for supervision, reflection and further learning.

 Audit domains